alexander5525/stock/README.md

 ## 🌟 Key Takeaways
 Stock Sim was a transformative project that allowed me to:

- - Combine GUI design with machine learning.
+ - Learn how to configure and debug AI models
- - Create tools that bridge user interaction with advanced AI functionality.
+ - Understand how to make GUI's in PYQT6
- - Understand the nuances of developing cross-compatible, modular software.
+ - Better understand the stock market as a whole